Case Interview Secrets: A Comprehensive Book Review

 In this comprehensive review of Case Interview Secrets, we’ll answer all of these questions.
 We’ll also provide our recommendations for the best case interview prep books to read.

-Therefore, while the book is an excellent resource, we recommend that you supplement this book with other case interview prep books, such as Hacking The Case Interview.
+Therefore, while the book is a decent resource, but we highly recommend that you supplement this book with other resources, such as Hacking The Case Interview.

 Case Interview Secrets is organized into three major sections: